-Awards under the CEWRI-HH Program are as follows:
+Awards under each subprogram are the CEWRI-HH Program are as follows:

-- LMI Households are eligible to receive an award for installation of a PVS and/or a BSS of one hundred percent (100%) of the Total Eligible System Cost or thirty thousand dollars (\$30,000); whichever is lowest. - Households with urgent needs will be eligible to receive an award for installation of a PVS and/or a BSS of up to twenty thousand dollars (\$20,000) or a designated percentage of the cost;33 whichever is lowest.
+- CEWRI-HERI: LMI Households are eligible to receive an award for installation of a PVS and/or a BSS of one hundred percent (100%) of the Total Eligible System Cost or thirty thousand dollars (\$30,000); whichever is lowest. - CEWRI-IP: Households with UNM urgent needs will be an income of up to 200% AMFI are eligible to receive an award for installation of a PVS and/or a BSS of thirty percent (30%) of the Total Eligible System Cost or up to twenty fifteen thousand dollars (\$2015,000) or a designated percentage of the cost;40 whichever is lowest.